From Switzerland and France to the National Court: the domino effect of the Zapatero case

 No hay anuncios

 This conversation points to a presumed operation to launder money on a large scale.
 But... what is the connection with Zapatero?
-In the summary, in a chat from October 2024, Diazgranados admitted to having a "personal and economic relationship" with someone called "Zorro", "Z" or "ZZZZ".
-The magistrate who initiated the case and later sent it to the National Court identifies him as José Luis Rodríguez Zapatero.
+In the summary, in a chat from October 2024, Diazgranados admitted that he had a "personal and economic relationship" with someone called "Zorro", "Z" or "ZZZZ".
+The magistrate who initiated the case and later forwarded it to the National Court identifies him as José Luis Rodríguez Zapatero.
 In her opinion, the chat reveals "concrete acts over several years" by a "hierarchical organization with a vocation for permanence".
-The "influence" of the former Spanish president on Repsol's top executives so that Diazgranados obtained the distribution of lubricants in December 2023 is also recorded.
+The "influence" of the former Spanish president with Repsol's top executives is also noted so that Diazgranados would obtain the distribution of lubricants in December 2023.
 Now, however, we have to see how Judge Calama assesses it.